Anna van Egmont: Biography

 William was often at the court, but also at the front in Hainaut and Artois, as commander of the army in the wars with France.

-Forty seven letters have been handed down from William to Anna.
+Forty seven letters from William to Anna have been preserved.
 Her letters to him have been lost.
 The letters mainly breathe an atmosphere of domesticity and also affection.
 Several times William expresses his appreciation for the way in which Anna handles his affairs during his absence.
 William wrote most letters to Anna when he was in an army camp.

 Anna rarely followed her husband on a journey.
 Only when he was summoned in 1555 to receive Philip II as new sovereign, did William ask Anna if she would also come to Brussels.

 We only have indirect data about the life of Anna van Egmond.
 However, as countess van Buren and especially as princess of Orange, she must have played a leading role alongside her husband in the world of the high nobility of the Dutch regions.
 Of the four women William of Orange has had, she is the least known.
 There are various reasons for this.
 She lived when William was still in the service of the landlord and the conflict had not escalated yet, she was only 25 years old, and her children would later play a role of minor importance, not least because Philip William was taken to Spain as a hostage and was given up.

 At the beginning of 1558 Anna was supposed to go to Dillenburg with William, but because of her illness the trip was canceled.
 She died of the disease in March of that year.

 She was regretted by William, who also fell ill shortly after her death.
 He received condolences from many dignitaries, including Philip II, who sent a messenger to comfort him.
 At that time there was no question of removal between the Orange and the lord.
 Anna van Egmond was interred in a chapel of the Grote Kerk in Breda.

 Her son Philip William inherited the county of Buren.
 He later left it to his half-brother Maurits, making it part of the heritage of the Oranje-Nassaus.